No-Bake White Chocolate Pumpkin Fudge

 Having friends over tonight?
 Make this fudge.

-You melt white chocolate and coconut oil in the microwave and then add pumpkin and spices.
-It takes like 5 minutes.
-This is the easiest fudge ever.
-The hardest part about it was chopping the white chocolate.
 Have I mentioned we also don’t have chocolate chips over here?
 Yeah.
 I don’t even want to think about how many hours I’ve spent chopping chocolate since I moved over here.
-But on a positive note, German chocolate, even the cheapest stuff at Aldi, kicks butt.

 I know a lot of people don’t like white chocolate but I don’t think that they’d mind it in this fudge.
 They might not even know it’s in there unless you tell them.
 But maybe my opinion isn’t valid because I am obsessed with white chocolate pumpkin desserts…